MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/troubleshoot-operational-issues-with-the-siebel-adapter.md

 ---
-title: "Troubleshoot Operational Issues with the Siebel adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Troubleshoot Operational Issues with the Siebel adapter in BizTalk | Microsoft Docs"
-ms.prod: "biztalk-server"
+description: Common issues and resolutions for Siebel adapter in the BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"